PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--using-typescript-without-typescript.md

 And you get this additional description whenever you use this function.

-If you wanna type a variables rather than a parameter, that's possible too.
+If you wanna type a variable rather than a parameter, that's possible too.

 ```js
 /** @type {string} */